locationtech/geomesa/docs/user/filesystem/commandline.rst

 ~~~~~~~~~~~~

 The ``register`` sub-command will add metadata associated with a particular file.
 When new data files are created through some
 external bulk process, then they must be registered using this command before they are queryable.
+Note that generally
+files must already be in the same filesystem in order to be registered.

 ======================== =====================================================================================================
 Argument                 Description